adekhande/account-type-checker/README.md

 To run the application:

-From the root directory in the command prompt type "node index.js"
+From the root directory in the command prompt type "npm install"
+"node index.js"

 To run unit tests: